Find out why a stay at the elegant Queensberry Hotel is the perfect way to visit the beautiful city of Bath.

 The Sitting Room

-The hotel’s sitting room is a peaceful haven to relax in, with a real fire, soft lighting and plenty of comfortable seating.
+The hotel’s sitting room is a peaceful haven to relax in.
+There’s a real fire, soft lighting and comfortable seating.

 You can sit and browse through the day’s newspapers, and there are also plenty of glossy magazines to choose from.